freenas/freenas-docs/userguide/network.rst

 :menuselection:`Network --> Interfaces --> View Interfaces`.

-If any manually-configured interfaces exist, delete them as **lagg creation will fail if any interfaces are manually configured**.
+If any manually-configured interfaces exist, delete them as **lagg creation fails if any interfaces are manually configured**.

+.. note:: Creating or editing link aggregations can disconnect clients using the %brand% computer.
+Please verify that clients have saved their work and are not connected through the affected networks before making changes.

 :numref:`Figure %s <create_lagg_fig>`
 shows the configuration options when adding a lagg interface using